bgillis1992/Streamable-Anime-List/README.md

 - Sekaiichi Hatsukoi OVA
 - Sekirei
 - Sen to Chiharu no Kamikushi
+- Senki Zesshou Symphogear G: In the Distance, That Day, When the Star Became Music...
+- Senki Zesshou Symphogear GX: Believe in Justice and Hold a Determination to Fist.
+- Senki Zesshou Symphogear: Meteoroid-Falling, Burning, and Disappear, Then...
 - Senyuu.
 - Senyuu.
 2
 - Serial Experiments Lain